-It looks like the Trump shutdown is about to begin
+The Trump shutdown has begun

-After an 11th-hour government-funding agreement collapsed amid President Donald Trump’s demands for a border wall, the government is now appears likely that the government will partially shut down at midnight.
+After an 11th-hour government-funding agreement collapsed amid President Donald Trump’s demands for a border wall, the government partially shut down at midnight.

 Senate adjourns